scar1377/intro-week-solution/day-5/exports-and-require/contents.md

 ## Section 1

 For each variable below, look at the relevant file in the `examples` directory and write a comment in `index.js` predicting what the variable holds (and so what will be logged).
-Then run `index.js` with node and see if you were correct.
+Then run `index.js` with Node and see if you were correct.

 1. `somethingFromFile1`
 2. `somethingFromFile2`